marcelm/cutadapt/README.md

 ====================

 Please also see the command-line help:
-$ cutadapt --help
+    cutadapt --help

 The basic command-line for cutadapt looks like this:

-$ cutadapt -a AACCGGTT input.fastq > output.fastq
+    cutadapt -a AACCGGTT input.fastq > output.fastq

-The adapter sequence is given with -a option.
+The adapter sequence is given with `-a` option.
 Replace AACCGGTT with your actual adapter sequence.

 input.fastq is a file with reads.
 The result will be written to standard output.
-Use redirection with '>' (or cutadapt's -o option) to write the output to a file.
+Use redirection with `>` (or cutadapt's `-o` option) to write the output to a file.

 By default, the output file contains all reads, even those that did not contain an adapter.
-(See also the --discard option.)
+(See also the `--discard` option.)

 Illumina data